Keto Cottage Cheese Pumpkin Cheesecake

 Notes

-- Note: Check the instructions on your gelatine package, as every brand can be different.
+- Check the instructions on your gelatine package, as every brand can be different.
 You will need enough gelatine to set 2 cups of liquid.
 If you are using powdered gelatine, you can add it directly to the blender.
-For reference, I use this gelatine.

 This worked exactly as written, thanks!